 Safety measures involve either behaviour change or process change.
-An example of the latter is new hazard detection solutions which ensure operator safety in high-risk tasks such as sawing.
+An example of the latter is a new hazard detection solution which ensures operator safety in high-risk tasks such as sawing.

 The ‘Hand Guard’ table saw is a stunning piece of high-technology which uses digital optical recognition and bespoke software to detect danger instantly, and stop the saw blade immediately.
 This new system both eliminates injury risk and maintains productivity.

 Creating an evaluation system in 2023 consisting of preventive indicators to reduce accidents

 To prevent accidents, we have introduced various measures, guidelines and directives.
 These include the risk assessment of individual workplaces, activity related risk assessments, general safety and behavioural instructions, basic safety rules (cardinal safety rules), a guideline for evacuation, rules for dealing with contractors when entering the plant premises, and safety instructions for contractors and visitors.
 By regularly assessing risks and providing information about potential hazards, we continuously improve our occupational health and safety.

 If occupational accidents occur despite our prevention work, we record them, analyse them in detail and develop measures to eliminate the causes found.
 If suppliers suffer an injury on our premises, we also record and analyse this and initiate corrective measures.

 To further minimise our accident rate of 1.9 (LTA-FR2) and achieve our goal of zero accidents, we are continuously working to optimise our processes.
 In addition, we have set ourselves the new goal of evaluating various preventive measures that form the basis for occupational and process safety with indicators and reporting them regularly.

 Develop a concept for the expansion of human resources management to develop and retain employees, increase the proportion of women in management and increase the proportion of people with disabilities in the workforce in 2023